open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/baggage.md

 ## Baggage is only for observability data

-Although Baggage does support propagating arbitrary key:value pairs across services, it is not a replacement for programmatic data flow.
-Because Baggage is stored in HTTP headers, not only does this mean the data is available for anyone who can read those headers to consume, but it would be a poor choice to propagate general program data given the practical limits HTTP servers place on
+Although Baggage does support propagating arbitrary key-value pairs across services, it is not a replacement for programmatic data flow.
+Because baggage is stored in HTTP headers, not only does this mean the data is available for anyone who can read those headers to consume, but it would be a poor choice to propagate general program data given the practical limits HTTP servers place on